brianglass/anastasis/files/tues1mc.md

 R

-Deliver me from foul sin, sinÂ’s flame, punishing darkness, and the gnashing of teeth and the worm, O Virgin, only protection of the human race. ****
+Deliver me from foul sin, sin’s flame, punishing darkness, and the gnashing of teeth and the worm, O Virgin, only protection of the human race. ****

 Ode 9.
 Irmos